PagerDuty/retrospectives-docs/docs/planning.md

 During the retrospective, keep in mind that the larger the group, the more topics there are to discuss.
 Organize discussion topics by removing duplicates and combining those that are thematically similar.

-### Choosing a retrospective style
+### Choosing a Retrospective Style
 Some retrospective styles are more appropriate for certain situations than others.
 The following are some ideas of retrospective styles and general best practices on when they are the most appropriate:

 | Retrospective Style Name | When Should I Use This Style? | Description |
 |---|---|---|
 [Lean Coffee Retrospective](https://www.learningapprentice.com/lean-coffee-retrospective/) | Anytime! | This simple style is useful when the facilitator wants the team to have an open-ended conversation that is entirely owned and directed by the team.
-[Sailboat Retrospective](https://www.pagerduty.com/blog/4-step-agile-sailboat-retrospective/) | For conducting project retrospectives when the team has more than just 2 weeks’ worth of data. | This style helps the team to define a vision of where they want to go, identify risks along the path, and identify what inhibits and aids them to achieve their objectives.
+[Sailboat Retrospective](https://www.pagerduty.com/blog/4-step-agile-sailboat-retrospective/) | For conducting project retrospectives when the team has more than just 2 weeks' worth of data. | This style helps the team to define a vision of where they want to go, identify risks along the path, and identify what inhibits and aids them to achieve their objectives.
 [Speed Car Abyss Retrospective](http://www.funretrospectives.com/speed-car-abyss/) | For reflecting on the past and looking forward.
-It’s especially useful when used a few weeks before a team’s milestone or release. | This style is a mix of a retrospective and futurespective to uncover risks.
+It's especially useful when used a few weeks before a team's milestone or release. | This style is a mix of a retrospective and futurespective to uncover risks.

 Links to more retro styles and instructions for the facilitator can be found [here](resources.md).